 We had a lot of conversations like this in the SFS.
 We called it "The Room That Time Forgot."
-It was a musty little windowless space in the basement of Wedderburn Hall with a mangy collection of fourth-hand furniture and a carpet that looked like it had been dipped in goat bile.
+It was a musty little windowless space in the basement of Wedderburn Hall with a mangy collection of fourthhand furniture and a carpet that looked like it had been dipped in goat bile.
 We loved it.

 "No, but think about it," said Sean.
 "It's not just Trek, it's everything.
-Like, in The Terminator future, why doesn't somebody on the Skynet project say something like, 'Hey, guys?
+Like, in The Terminator future, why It wasn't meant to be profound.
+We were killing time doesn't somebody on the Skynet project say something like, 'Hey, guys?
 Remember that movie?
-Should we maybe not do this?""
+Should we